paulgureghian/StockHawk-1/README.md

 # MP Android Chart

 The app allows the user to add new stocks, remove stocks, toggle between displaying the change in stock value between dollars and percentage. a widget is also included.

+The app connects to restful Yahoo Finance API endpoints.